araobp/unity-humanoid/README.md

 ### Mixamo

-I have used animation clips from Mixamo in this project: https://www.mixamo.com/
+I have used animation clips and a 3D model "Stefani" from Mixamo in this project: https://www.mixamo.com/

 ### CC0Textures